truenas/documentation/content/TrueCommand/iSCSIManagement.md

 Click **NEXT**.

-By default, all initiators are granted access to the target.
+By default, TrueCommand grants target access to all initiators.
 To change this, click **+ Initiator**.
-Name the new initiator and click the checkbox to assign the initiator to the target.
+Name the new initiator and click the checkbox to assign it to the target.

 ![iSCSICreateInitiator](/images/TrueCommand/2.1/iSCSICreateInitiator.png "iSCSICreateInitiator")